-During fiscal year 2016 (i) Mr. Hernandez did not qualify as an outside director as he is our CEO; and (ii) Mr. Westley did not qualify as an outside director due to his relationship with Blum Capital Partners, L.P.
+During fiscal year 2017 (i) Louis Hernandez, Jr. did not qualify as an outside director as he was our CEO; and (ii) Mr. Westley did not qualify as an outside director due to his relationship with Blum Capital Partners, L.P.
 Accordingly neither received any compensation for their service on our board.